Online monotone density estimation and log-optimal calibration

-\paragraph{Adversarial setting.} We also compare an online algorithm against the best monotone density that could be selected offline with full access to the data till a fixed time $n\ge 1$, in order to assess how well the online procedures track a hindsight-optimal benchmark.
+\paragraph{Adversarial setting.} We also compare an online algorithm against the best monotone density that could be selected offline with full access to the data up to a fixed time $n\ge 1$, in order to assess how well the online procedures track a hindsight-optimal benchmark.
 For $0\le a\le b\le\infty$, let

-denote the subclass of $\Dcal$ that are uniformly bounded below and above by $a$ and $b$, respectively.
+denote the subclass of $\Dcal$ consisting of densities that are uniformly bounded below and above by $a$ and $b$, respectively.
 A natural offline benchmark is given by the solution of the maximum likelihood problem constrained to $\Dcal_{a,b}$,

 The unconstrained case $a=0$ and $b=\infty$ was originally introduced by \citet{grenander1956theory} and is known as the Grenander density estimator in the literature; therefore, we refer to \eqref{eq:constrained_offline_grenander} as the \emph{constrained Grenander estimator}.
 Comparing an online algorithm $\hat f$ to this benchmark leads to: